Acumatica/acumatica-boxstorageprovider/README.md

 Known Issues
 ------------
 The Box.com popup where you enter your credentials might appear blank on Google Chrome.
-Since this should only be done once, we recommend to just use another browser to complete this step.
+Since this should only be done once, we recommend using another browser to complete this step.

 ## Copyright and License